smoking-bong-reclaim_d9d97233-e824-4d28-b4d4-355c1bc57de1

 The way your bong or rig is built has a direct impact on how much reclaim collects inside.
 Precision joints make a tight seal that stops residue from leaking into corners.
 That keeps buildup contained and easier to clean.

 High-flow percs, like the super slit downstems on many TAG pieces, reduce drag and help prevent clogging during use.
-With strong airflow, you get a cleaner burn and less sticky leftovers.
+With strong airflow you get a cleaner draw and less sticky leftovers.

 Short and simple airflow paths also help.
 A compact design with fewer bends or stacked chambers means the reclaim has fewer places to hide.
 Every part is easier to rinse, scrub, or soak without needing pipe cleaners or harsh scraping.